Prison conditions in France

 A prison is a place where people condemned to a custodial sentence or awaiting their trial are held against their will.
 Prisons are also used to try to reintegrate inmates into society in order to prevent recidivism.
 French prisons are overflowing and the penitentiary personnel is understaffed.
-In 2003 the European Committee for the Prevention of Torture (CPT), an organ of the European Council reported "inhumane and degrading treatment" in French prisons.
+In 2003 the European Committee for the Prevention of Torture (CPT), an organ of the Council of Europe, reported "inhumane and degrading treatment" in French prisons.

 The French prison system

 The types of prisons depend on the type of criminals they hold.

 Firstly, there are the short-stay prisons.

 Short-stay prisons contain the defendants awaiting their trial, and prisoners sentenced to less than 2 years.
 These are the most overcrowded prisons in the French penitentiary system, with an average rate of occupancy of 130%.

 There are various prisons for sentenced prisoners: